Jahangir Alam Chowdhury: Relations with India

 Chowdhury exclaimed at a press briefing after talks with Indian Home Minister Swami Chinmayanand that India was harboring 90 terrorist camps of anti-Bangladesh separatists.
 He played a controversial role in blaming India for the grenade attacks which took place on 17 August 2005.
 The Foreign Ministry of Bangladesh said that the Indian newspapers presented a distorted version of his earlier statement and that he actually said that some Indian criminals might have been involved in the countrywide bomb blasts in Bangladesh.
 Relations suffered between the two countries as the Indian Ministry of External Affairs issued a statement saying "Government of India is deeply shocked and dismayed at the remarks.
 This is a baseless and scurrilous allegation and is all the more shocking because it has been made against a friendly country and particularly after the two countries have had useful and constructive talks between the Bangladesh Rifles and Border Security Force".
 He further claimed that Indian militants might have crossed into Bangladesh territory to perform the acts.
 In a separate incidence reported by BBC, India accused BDR of intruding into their Air Space with a few helicopters, which General Chowdhury denied and said that BDR has one helicopter which was then kept with Bangladesh Army.
 He accused the Indian Army of supporting Banga Sena, a banned militant group in Bangladesh.

 The Mutiny of 2009

 In 2009, his immediate successor, the then Chief of BDR Major General Shakil Ahmed was shot and killed along with his wife during the 2009 Bangladesh Rifles revolt.
 As QMG, General Chowdhury headed the Army Enquiry Committee.
-On 3 December 2009 he was transferred to the Foreign Ministry.
-He was retired from Army on 2 February 2010.
+On 3 December 2009, he was transferred to the Foreign Ministry.
+He retired from Army on 2 February 2010.